Georgia in the Eurovision Song Contest: 2010s

+2020s

 Georgia's Star was used once again for 2020, with the chosen artist being Tornike Kipiani with the song "Take Me As I Am".
 However, the 2020 contest was later cancelled due to the COVID-19 pandemic, and Kipiani was later retained as the Georgian representative for 2021, this time with the song "You".
 The song failed to qualify for the final, with Georgia finishing 16th in their semi-final.
 Another internal selection was carried out for 2022, with the band Circus Mircus and their song "Lock Me In" being chosen to represent Georgia; they too failed to qualify for the final, finishing 18th (last) in their semi-final.

 For the 2023 contest, Georgia selected the representative through The Voice Georgia, and Iru Khechanovi emerged as winner.
 Iru's song "Echo", was chosen internally, but she could not manage to qualify to the final either, placing 12th in the second semi-final with 33 points.
 An internal selection took place to determine Nutsa Buzaladze as the Georgian representative for 2024.
-Buzaladze ultimately qualified for the final and finished 21st overall.
+Buzaladze ultimately qualified for the final, after 8 years, and finished 21st overall.
+In 2025 GPB chose Mariam Shengelia through another internal selection with the song "Freedom".
+The song failed to qualify for the final, with Georgia finishing 15th in their semi-final.

+GPB announced that it had internally selected Bzikebi, who had previously won the Junior Eurovision Song Contest 2008, to represent Georgia at the 2026 contest.
+"On Replay" was their song.
+The entry resulted in another non-qualification for the country, Georgia finished 15th (last) in their semi-final.